Craig Revel Horwood: Pantomime

-Solo Tour
+Solo tour

 Horwood embarked on his first solo tour around England, The All Balls and Glitter Tour, talking about his life and performing some of the music that has been the soundtrack to his career.
 This was due to be during Spring 2020, but due to COVID-19 it was rescheduled for Spring 2022.

 Television

 Strictly Come Dancing

 Horwood has been a member of the judging panel on the BBC's Strictly Come Dancing since its inception in 2004.
-He has a reputation for being the harshest of the judges and is often the recipient of jeering and booing from the studio audience; he also received criticism for his apparent bias towards Emma Bunton in the fourth series of the competition.
+He has a reputation for being the harshest of the judges and is often the recipient of jeering and booing from the studio audience, but he mostly ends on a positive note. he also received criticism for his apparent bias towards Emma Bunton in the fourth series of the competition.
 Horwood is known for stringently applying rules, as for example when marking down for an 'illegal lift' in some dances if the lady's foot leaves the floor.

-Horwood has given a score of "1" more times than any other judge, including as part of the lowest-ever total score of 8 for Quentin Willson, dancing a Cha-cha-cha, in 2004.
+Horwood has given a score of "1" more times than any other judge, with 10.
+He gave a "1" as part of the lowest-ever total score of 8 for Quentin Willson, dancing a Cha-cha-cha, in 2004.
 The routine was also the only ever single-digit score and the only time more than one member of the panel has given a score of "1".

 Horwood has become known and imitated for his locutions, which often include exaggeratedly lengthened vowels, including: 'It was a complete dahnce di-sah-ster, dahling' and "Chah-Chah-Chah".
 These are available as ringtones through Horwood's website, with profits going to the National Osteoporosis Society.
 Another common utterance is 'Three words: Fab-u-lous!', with the syllables of the word articulated as three separate words.
 Horwood similarly breaks up the syllables and throws the stress forward to the final syllable for 'A-ma-zing!'
 To appreciate erotically charged routines, Horwood will declaim 'absolute filth', often immediately followed by '...and I loved it!'
-Passing judgment on Kimberley Walsh in 2012, Horwood said the dance was 'indecent, improper, absolute filth', and added: 'I loved it.'
+Passing judgment on Kimberley Walsh's freestyle in 2012, Horwood said the dance was 'indecent, improper, absolute filth', and added: 'I loved it.'